 Sailing downwind can be exciting since this is where your boat will gain speed.
 Learning to go fast can be a lot of fun!
 But whether there is an obstruction ahead, you want to stop to take in the sights or it’s time to dock, you’ll also need to know how to slow your boat down.
 This will be done through something sailors refer to as “spill wind.”

 Remember how we taught you to sail faster by tightening the sheets?
 To slow down, you’ll do the opposite.
 Simply let out the sheets until you see movement and even more to slow down further or stop.
 As the sheets continue to flap, the sailboat will no longer move forward and will begin to slowly coast.
 If you are sailing downwind, you’ll need to strongly pull in the mainsheet to counteract the wind from keeping the sails full.

 Since a sailboat doesn’t have breaks like a car, stopping your sailboat will take a little practice.
 If you’re already moving towards the wind, simply letting out the sheets will force the sailboat to stop.
 If you aren’t already facing a headwind, you’ll need to turn the boat so that you are.
 Don’t practice this too close to the dock, as you might not time it just right.
-Practice away from the dock first in different conditions so that you know about how many boat lengths it will take to stop your particular sailboat (it usually takes about one to three boat lengths).
+Practice away from the dock first in different conditions so that you know how many boat lengths it will take to stop your particular sailboat (it usually takes about one to three boat lengths).

 Once you’ve practiced this, you’ll be ready to properly stop your sailboat after a wonderful day of sailing!

 Do you have a device that can connect to the internet while sailing?

 Hi Kent, for internet devices on a sailboat you would need to look at the Sailor FleetOne or one in that category.
 I’ve attached a link to the ones that are available for sailboats below.